Please select your state

 so that we can show you the most relevant content.

-On March 24, Americans for Prosperity-Tennessee State Director Tori Venable and Deputy State Director James Amundson worked late into the day at the Tennessee General Assembly cobbling together support for HB 948, a bill that would reform the state’s certificate-of-need laws, which have long blocked Tennesseans from accessing the health care they need.
+On March 24, 2021, Americans for Prosperity-Tennessee State Director Tori Venable and Deputy State Director James Amundson worked late into the day at the Tennessee General Assembly cobbling together support for HB 948, a bill that would reform the state’s certificate-of-need laws, which have long blocked Tennesseans from accessing the quality health care options they need.

 At first, the outlook appeared dim.

 The clock was running out for Tennessee’s legislative session.
 Committees were closing and the bill had precious few hours to be put “on notice” in order to be voted on this year.
 Lawmakers would not reconvene until January 2021.

 So, Venable and Amundsen did what they do best: They leveraged their connections in the legislature to help find a new bill sponsor and ensure deadlines were met to have certificate-of-need reforms receive a vote.

 They did all of this within two hours, with only 15 minutes to spare.

 In late May, the bill was signed into law by Governor Bill Lee.

 Since 1991, Tennessee’s certificate-of-need laws, some of the strictest in the nation, have prevented the construction of over 100 hospitals and ambulatory surgery centers, leading to higher mortality, greater hospital readmission, and more post-surgery complications.

 It was the predictable outcome of enforcing laws that forbid providers from expanding their services and equipment, including MRI machines, without government permission.